dnlwrthstr/graphql-opensearch/doc/README.md

 This project demonstrates how to build a GraphQL API that interfaces with OpenSearch to provide search capabilities.
 It includes:

 - A GraphQL API built with Ariadne and Starlette
-- A FastAPI microservice for portfolio aggregations
 - OpenSearch integration for full-text search
 - Docker containerization for easy deployment
 - Sample data seeding for demonstration purposes

 ## Architecture

-The project consists of five main services:
+The project consists of four main services:

 1. **OpenSearch**: A search engine that stores and indexes the data
 2. **OpenSearch Dashboard**: A web-based UI for interacting with OpenSearch
 3. **GraphQL API**: A Python-based API that provides a GraphQL interface to search the data
-4. **Portfolio Aggregate Service**: A FastAPI microservice for portfolio aggregations and calculations
-5. **React Frontend**: A web application that provides a user-friendly interface for searching financial instruments and partners
+4. **React Frontend**: A web application that provides a user-friendly interface for searching financial instruments and partners

 ## Installation